HOL-Theorem-Prover/HOL/Manual/Developers/developers.md

 `l`
 :   - A list.
-:   - Suffix for a variant of a functions whose difference is that it operates on a list instead of a single element.
+:   - Suffix for a variant of a function whose difference is that it operates on a list instead of a single element.
 E.g: the tactical `THENL` compared to `THEN`.

 `lhs`
 :   Left-hand side of an equation.